dongaCS/discord-py/README.md

 ```
 pip3 freeze > requirements.txt
 ```
-- will create txt file and saves all your python libraries
+- will create txt file and save all our python libraries

+## Setting up Discord App
+In order to make a Discord Bot, we need a create a [Discord Account](https://discord.com/login)
+- Follow this to setup Bot and Token [Discord.py](https://discordpy.readthedocs.io/en/stable/discord.html)

+will finish later, idk